Comfort is defined as a state of physical ease, free from pain or constraint.

 Comfort is also one of the six emotional and psychological needs highlighted by Professor Tom Kitwood, to maintain a sense of well-being for anyone living with dementia.

 For a medium sized care organisation such as Evolve Care Group, keeping over 300 residents, whom they refer to as family members, living comfortably in their care homes, is a job that is not without its challenges.
-They advocate following 5 pillars of comfort.
+Our Monmouth Nursing Home in Gibraltar is a advocate in following 5 pillars of comfort.

 1 Comfortably warm